 A minor is part of a degree program in an approved secondary discipline or field outside the major.
 It requires fewer hours than a major and is awarded only if approved by both the major and minor department and/or college.
 A minor must be completed in conjunction with the degree a student is pursuing, and a student may not pursue a minor after a degree has been conferred.
 A new minor (by each degree level) must go through the college/school curriculum approval process and ultimately be approved by the Office for Academic Affairs.
 A completed minor is shown on a student’s transcript, but not on the diploma.

-A minor must comprise a minimum of 18 semester hours of coursework specified by the department.
+A minor must be comprised of 15-21 semester hours of coursework specified by the department.

 A concentration is an approved set of courses within a major that define a specialty area or specific field of study.
 Concentrations may also be referred to by departments as "Specializations," "Tracks," or "Options."
 Unless specified by the unit offering the major, a concentration is not required.
 Both new concentrations or changes to existing concentrations (by each degree level) must go through the college/school curriculum approval process and be approved by the Office for Academic Affairs.
 Only formally approved concentrations will appear in The University of Alabama Undergraduate Catalog.
 A completed concentration is displayed on a student’s transcript, but not the diploma.